eric7237cire/rgb_delivery/readme.md

 [RGB Express](http://rgbexpress.com/) is an excellent strategy Android game.
 It helps to download & play before looking at the solver, otherwise it won't make any sense.

+Basically you have to get each van (V) pick up a block (B) and return it to the target warehouse (T).
+The van and warehouse must be the same color.
+Each van can hold 3 blocks, the 'poppers', if active, will pop the top block off the Van.
+Poppers are activated before starting the level.

 Component/tech flow: